The oldest public wildflower garden in the United States

 Flowers: Each flower is only 1/8 inch wide with the 5 yellow petals curving inward.
 The calyx is very small.
 There are 5 stamens with yellow anthers which alternate with the petals and a pistil to complete the bisexual flower.

 Habitat: Golden Alexanders naturalize in open woodlands, sunny meadows and even wet areas, but full sun preferred.
 They are very attractive to butterflies.
 Roots are fibrous with a tap root.
 The plant has few pests but will spread readily by self-sowing so allow room or be vigilant.
-Plants are very agressive against other smaller plants.
+Plants are very aggressive against other smaller plants.

 Names: The genus Zizia, is an honorary for German Botanist Johann Ziz (1779-1829).
 The species name, aurea, is Latin for gold.
 The author name for the plant classification, '(L.)' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-He classified the plant as Smyrnium aureum, but eventually his work was updated and the name changed by ‘W.D.J.Koch’ which refers to Wilhelm Daniel Joseph Koch (1771-1849), German botanist, Professor of Botany at Erlangen, author of several publications on European plants.
+He classified the plant as Smyrnium aureum in 1753, but eventually his work was updated and the name changed in 1825 by ‘W.D.J.Koch’ which refers to Wilhelm Daniel Joseph Koch (1771-1849), German botanist, Professor of Botany at Erlangen, author of several publications on European plants.
 The common name is believed to refer to an old edible medicinal herb from Roman times called Alexanders (Smyrnium olusatrum) and named for the city of Alexandria where it was first found.
 Alexandria was named for Alexander the Great.
 That old plant was also in the Carrot family.

 Comparisons: A native plant with similar flowers is Heart-leaved Meadow-parsnip, Zizia aptera, but there the basal leaves are undivided and the central flower in the umbellet has a short stalk and the seeds have small wings.